KarloKorbar/multimodal_depression_detection/Chapters/3_data_analysis_&_preprocessing.md

 └── ...
 ```

 The dataset's files can be categorized into three primary modalities: text, audio, and facial expressions.
-Each modality encompasses several file types that capture different aspects of the participant's interview session.
+The modalities are mostly split up into multiple files with wach file representing a single feature of the modality with the exception of the extual modality that only has one file.
 The text modality consists of timestamped interview transcripts stored in CSV format.
 The audio modality includes raw audio recordings in WAV format, along with derived features such as voice quality metrics (COVAREP.csv) and formant frequencies (FORMANT.csv).
 The facial expression modality comprises various feature files extracted using the CLNF (Constrained Local Neural Field) framework, including facial action units, landmarks in both 2D and 3D space, gaze direction vectors, and head pose estimations.

 | Modality | Files               | Description                                          |
 | -------- | ------------------- | ---------------------------------------------------- |